gundamp/gundamp/README.md

 <pre>
 ⚡⚡ Welcome to my playground ⚡⚡

-✨ The repos include codes as well as links to the full write-up of the project on Medium (where applicable) 💬 Happy to receive any critical feedback on my projects
+✨ The repos include codes as well as links to the full write-up of the project on Medium (refer to the README markdown) 💬 Happy to receive any critical feedback on my projects
 </pre>